Andrew Roy KC

 Andrew’s professional negligence expertise is founded on his comprehensive knowledge of the underlying litigation areas.
 He has particular experience in claims arising out of personal injury litigation, including actions against solicitors, barristers and other legal professionals, as well as actions against negligent experts and in related costs and insurance disputes.

-Andrew’s crossover expertise in costs is especially valuable given the increasing incidence of complaints of professional negligence generated by or linked to costs disputes.
-His limitation expertise is also likewise highly beneficial given the number of professional negligence claims containing and arising out of limitation issues.
+Andrew’s crossover expertise in costs is especially valuable in this area given the high incidence of complaints of professional negligence generated by or linked to costs disputes.
+His limitation expertise is likewise highly beneficial given the number of professional negligence claims containing and arising out of limitation and related issues.

 Download section